code-423n4/2023-08-arbitrum-findings/data/LeoS-G.md

 Overall gas change: -53848 (-0.004%)
 ```

-## [G-04] Verify that two arrays are equal using hashs
+## [G-04] Optimize array comparison

-The most efficient way to check that two arrays are equals is to use their hash, not to compare their elements one by one.
+The following function is not well optimized.
+First of all, there's no need to check the array twice.
+This alone reduces the cost by half.

 *1 instance*